-The first one $\Cc_{Q}$ is a certain monoidal subcategory of the category of finite-dimensional modules of the quantum loop algebra $U_{q}(L\g)$, where $\g$ is the complex simple Lie algebra whose Dynkin diagram is the underlying graph of the quiver $Q$.
-This category was introduced by Hernandez-Leclerc \cite{HL15}.
-The definition of the category $\Cc_{Q}$ involves the Auslander-Reiten quiver of $Q$.
-The complexified Grothendiek ring of $\Cc_{Q}$ is known to be isomorphic to the coordinate algebra $\C[N]$ of the unipotent group $N$ associated with $\g$.
-Moreover the classes of simple modules correspond to the dual canonical basis elements.
-According to the weight decomposition $\C[N] = \bigoplus_{\beta \in \cQ^{+}} \C[N]_{\beta}$, the category $\Cc_{Q}$ has a decomposition $\Cc_{Q} = \bigoplus_{\beta \in \cQ^{+}} \Cc_{Q, \beta}$.
+The first one $\Cc_{Q}$ is a certain monoidal subcategory of the category of finite-dimensional modules over the quantum loop algebra $U_{q}(L\g)$, where $\g$ is the complex simple Lie algebra whose Dynkin diagram is the underlying graph of the quiver $Q$.
+This category was introduced by Hernandez-Leclerc~\cite{HL15}.
+The definition of the category $\Cc_{Q}$ involves the Auslander-Reiten quiver of the path algebra of $Q$.
+The complexified Grothendieck ring of $\Cc_{Q}$ is known to be isomorphic to the coordinate algebra $\C[N]$ of the unipotent group $N$ associated with the positive part of $\g$, under which the classes of simple modules correspond to the dual canonical basis elements.
+Note that we have a decomposition $\Cc_{Q} = \bigoplus_{\beta \in \cQ^{+}} \Cc_{Q, \beta}$, which corresponds to the weight decomposition $\C[N] = \bigoplus_{\beta \in \cQ^{+}} \C[N]_{\beta}$.

-The second one $\Mm_{Q}$ is the direct sum of categories $\Mm_{Q, \beta} = H_{Q}(\beta) \modfd^{0}$ of finite-dimensional modules of the quiver Hecke algebra $H_{Q}(\beta)$ on which the center acts nilpotently.
-The monoidal structure on $\Mm_{Q}$ is given by parabolic inductions.
-The quiver Hecke algebra (which is also known as the Khovanov-Lauda-Rouquier algebra) was introduced by Khovanov-Lauda \cite{KL09} and by Rouquier \cite{Rouquier08} as an algebraic object which generalizes the affine Hecke algebra of type $\mathsf{A}$ in the sense that it gives a categorification of the dual of the upper half $U_{q}(\g)^{+}_{\Z}$ of (the integral form of) the quantized enveloping algebra $U_{q}(\g)$.
-More precisely, the quiver Hecke algebra $H_{Q}(\beta)$ is equipped with a $\Z$-grading.
-Thus the direct sum of the Grothendiek groups of finite-dimensional graded module categories of $H_{Q}(\beta)$ for various $\beta$ becomes a $\Z[q^{\pm 1}]$-algebra, where $q$ corresponds to the grading shift.
+The second one $\Mm_{Q}$ is the direct sum of the categories $\Mm_{Q, \beta} = H_{Q}(\beta) \modfd^{0}$ of finite-dimensional modules over the quiver Hecke algebra $H_{Q}(\beta)$ on which the center acts nilpotently.
+The monoidal structure of $\Mm_{Q}$ is given by an analog of parabolic inductions.
+The quiver Hecke algebra (which is also known as the Khovanov-Lauda-Rouquier algebra) was introduced by Khovanov-Lauda~\cite{KL09} and by Rouquier~\cite{Rouquier08} as an algebraic object which generalizes the affine Hecke algebra of type $\mathrm{A}$ in the sense that it gives a categorification of the dual of the integral form $U_{q}(\g)^{+}_{\Z}$ of the positive half of the quantized enveloping algebra $U_{q}(\g)$.
+More precisely, the quiver Hecke algebra $H_{Q}(\beta)$ is equipped with a $\Z$-grading and hence the direct sum of the Grothendieck groups of the categories of finite-dimensional graded modules over $H_{Q}(\beta)$ for various $\beta$ becomes a $\Z[q^{\pm 1}]$-algebra, where $q$ corresponds to the grading shift.
 It is isomorphic to the dual of $U_{q}(\g)^{+}_{\Z}$ with the classes of self-dual simple modules corresponding to the dual canonical basis elements.
-The category $\Mm_{Q}$ is obtained by forgetting the gradings, which corresponds to specializing $q$ to $1$ at the level of the Grothendiek ring.
-Therefore the complexified Grothendiek ring of the monoidal category $\Mm_{Q}$ is also isomorphic to $\C[N]$.
+Our category $\Mm_{Q}$ is obtained by forgetting the gradings, which corresponds to specializing $q$ to $1$ at the level of the Grothendieck ring.
+Therefore the complexified Grothendieck ring of the monoidal category $\Mm_{Q}$ is also isomorphic to $\C[N]$.